 Current members include representatives from many earth-science organizations, including Federal and State government agencies, universities throughout the region, private industry, and individuals.
 The Society welcomes new members with a background and interest in the sciences.

 This 71 page paper covers the origins of the Colorado Scientific Society and its continuation into the current century.
 It is the basis for many stories on this website.

 The gavel was made from silver ore from Aspen.
 It was given to the Colorado Scientific Society on its 25th anniversary in 1907.

-See a list and photos of all past Presidents of the Colorado Scientific Society HERE.
+See the names, dates, and photos of the past Presidents of the Colorado Scientific Society.

 The early volumes of the Proceedings of The Colorado Scientific Society include reports of each meeting with the presentations made at the meeting.
 See the development of science and geology in Colorado from the 1880s in the Proceedings.